bilaterals.org logo

 NFUniversity: Colonial roots of modern free trade agreements

-This talk will explore the colonial origins of modern international trade.
+This talk explored the colonial origins of modern international trade.
 Geopolitics, power relations, and corporate interests have shaped trade rules for over 500 years before it reached its current form.

 The two faces of free trade